Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Model validation based on CFD simulations

 where $m$ is the slot-car mass.
 The angular motion of the body system is determined by

 where $\Omega$, $M$ and $J$ are the angular velocity, total fluid force moment, and slot-car moment of inertia with respect to the anchored point.

 The simulations use a finite-difference code that solves the unsteady incompressible Navier-Stokes equations.
-The fluid boundary conditions on the moving solid body are imposed using an immersed boundary method.
-The method is based on the volume-of-fluid approach; its detailed implementation in the in-house fluid solver and validation are described in \cite{YuanP14b} and \cite{YuanP14}.
+The fluid boundary conditions on the moving solid body are imposed using an immersed boundary method based on the volume-of-fluid approach \citep{YuanP14b,YuanP14}.
+The governing equations in the index notation are:

-The incompressible flow of a Newtonian fluid is governed by the equations of conservation of mass and momentum (in index notation):

-where $u_j$ (or $u$ and $v$) are the velocity components in $x$ and $y$, respectively; $P=p/\rho$ is the modified pressure, $\rho$ the density and $\nu$ the kinematic viscosity.
-The term $f_j$ in Equation~(\ref{eq:momentum_filtered_dns}) is a body force required by the immersed boundary method to impose non-slip/penetration boundary conditions at the resolved fluid-solid surface (i.e. the fin).

-The simulations are performed using a well-validated code that solves the fluid governing equations~(\ref{eq:continuity_filtered_dns}) to (\ref{eq:momentum_filtered_dns}) on a staggered grid using second-order central differences for all terms and the second-order accurate Adams-Bashforth semi-implicit time advancement.
+where $P=p/\rho$ is the modified pressure, $\rho$ the density and $\nu$ the kinematic viscosity.
+The term $f_j$ in Equation~(\ref{eq:momentum_filtered_dns}) is a body force required by the immersed boundary method to impose non-slip/penetration boundary conditions at the fin.
+Equations~(\ref{eq:continuity_filtered_dns}) to (\ref{eq:momentum_filtered_dns}) are solved on a staggered grid using second-order central differences for all terms and the second-order accurate Adams-Bashforth semi-implicit time advancement.
 The solid governing equations~(\ref{e:dyn1}) and (\ref{e:dyn2}) are discretized based on the Euler explicit time advancement.
 The fluid-structure coupling uses a weak coupling approach where fluid forces are computed from the converged flow field at each time step, then applied to update solid motion for the next time step.